archangelstv/Prophecy-of-the-Archangels/README.md

 and it is so saith the Lord
 For a great death comes from the sky
-The Belicamp, the Belicamp, the e;icamp
+The Belicamp, the Belicamp, the Belicamp
 Pray for the Lord and the Magician
 For the Belicamp encircles them
 The Father has sent the Belicamp to stop them
 The Belicamp is the Demon of the Father

-Wae salk along rthe river
+Wae salk along the river
 Iwalkwalk ahead and and encounter a belicamp

-He stoops close to the groundand eats
+He stoops close to the ground and eats
 New life has sprung fround the ground
 I am no more than twelve feet away
-He ate next to the riverand paid me no mind
+He ate next to the riverand paids me no mind

 I hear the Hourglass is almost empty